FionaVoss/fionavoss.github.io/articles/_posts/2018-04-01-microblogging-in-jekyll.md

 tags: Jekyll
 ---

+_**Note**: I have made some changes to my site since I published this post, so some of this information is out of date.
+I'm now listing only articles on my home page, and notes are only shown on the Notes page._

 A microblog is a blog that features short, usually untitled posts.
 Until recently, I thought that Twitter and Tumblr were the only ways anybody microblogged nowadays.
 Turns out, there is a vibrant community of [IndieWeb](https://indieweb.org/) enthusiasts microblogging on their own websites.
 So lately, I've been setting up my own site for microblogging.

 I've added a [Notes]({% link notes.html %}) page for microposts and an [Articles](/articles) page for my longer posts, while my [home page]({% link index.html %}) shows both types of posts.
 I can easily post to my Jekyll blog from anywhere using my phone, and my posts automatically get cross-posted to Twitter.